UNC-Global-Storytelling/buenos-aires-2025/src/photoStories/music.md

         dictadura.
       alt_es: Un hombre fuma en su cama.
     - src: /assets/img/uploads/20250416_richards_music-story_11.jpg
-      caption_en: 'Ric and Mari rehearse in Ric’s house.
-They use the "Pomodoro Method" to budget their time.
-After each 20 minutes of rehearsal, a timer goes off, and they take a five-minute break. '
+      caption_en: "Left, Ric and Mari rehearse in Ric’s house.
+They use the \"Pomodoro Method\" to budget their time.
+After each 20 minutes of rehearsal, a timer goes off, and they take a five-minute break.
+Right, Mari's bookshelf is piled high: she has The Communist Manifesto, books on Lou Reed, and many volumes of poetry."
       alt_en: A man makes a hand motion toward a pile of books.
       caption_es: Ric y Mari ensayan en casa de Ric.
 Usan el "Método Pomodoro" para administrar su tiempo.
 Después de cada 20 minutos de ensayo, suena un